 College of Communication

-The undergraduate program, leading to the Bachelor of Science (BS) degree, offers majors in Film & Television, Journalism, and Communication, as well as a Bachelor of Arts (BA) in Cinema & Media Studies.
+The undergraduate program, leading to the Bachelor of Science (BS) degree, offers majors in Film & Television, Journalism, Advertising, Media Science, and Public Relations.

-Graduate programs leading to the Master of Science (MS) degree are available in Television, Media Ventures, Journalism, Science Journalism, Advertising, Mass Communication, and Public Relations.
-A Master of Fine Arts (MFA) degree is offered in Film & Television Studies, Screenwriting, or Cinema & Media Production.
+Graduate programs leading to the Master of Science (MS) degree are available in Television, Media Ventures, Journalism, Advertising, Media Science, and Public Relations.
+A Master of Fine Arts (MFA) degree is offered in Film & Television Studies or Screenwriting.
 We also offer a Master of Arts (MA) and a PhD in Emerging Media Studies, a division within COM that caters to interests within all three departments and beyond.
-A dual degree program is also available between the Mass Communication program and the School of Law.
-The master’s program in International Relations & International Communication is a joint degree program administered by the Graduate School of Arts & Sciences.

 Think for a moment of all that you might do today.
 You could go to Twitter or Facebook to see what your friends are up to or to update your page with the digital photos you took last weekend.
 At some time you’d probably check on the latest news to keep up with world events, track the progress of a favorite sports team, or even to sneak a peek at the fortunes and misfortunes of a Hollywood celebrity.
 You know you can find all that and more in the newspaper, on TV, or by visiting a trusted website or blog.
 And if there’s still some time in your day, you could check the ads for a new film to see or book to read or vacation to plan.